 We can navigate the file structure in a terminal the same way we would in Finder on macOS.
-Run the command 1s by typing 1s after the prompt and pressing Enter.
+Run the command ls by typing ls after the prompt and pressing Enter.
 You should see a list of the files and directories in the current working directory.